This is a Phase III, 2-arm, randomized, open label, multicenter, global study assessing

 anti-PD-1/anti-PD-L1 therapy.

-Additional locations may be listed on ClinicalTrials.gov for NCT07044336.
+Study sponsor and potential other locations can be found on ClinicalTrials.gov for NCT07044336.

 The target population of interest in this study is participants with B7-H4-selected